mdda/mdda.github.io/_posts/OSS/2010-09-01-sass-convert-on-fedora.md

 {% include JB/setup %}

-[sass (and its successor scss) ](http://sass-lang.com/)is a really nice CSS meta-language, enabling nicer hierarchies of classes to be built (much more maintainable).
-The transformation software is written in _ruby_, and provided by the ruby gem _haml_.
+[sass (and its successor scss)](http://sass-lang.com/)is a really nice CSS meta-language, enabling nicer hierarchies of classes to be built (much more maintainable).
+The transformation software is written in `ruby`, and provided by the ruby gem `haml`.

 The first step when using SCSS file, is usually to recast existing CSS files into semantically equivalent SCSS files (when you're using someone elses template, for instance).
-For this 'magic' there is a tool provided by the 'haml' gem called 'sass-convert'.
+For this 'magic' there is a tool provided by the `haml` gem called `sass-convert`.

-But for some reason, when installing the ruby gem haml (using _yum install ruby-haml_) on Fedora, the _sass-convert_ executable isn't installed.
+But for some reason, when installing the ruby gem haml (using `yum install ruby-haml`) on Fedora, the `sass-convert` executable isn't installed.

 Here are the steps (this is short and sweet), execute as root :

 {% highlight bash %}
-bash
 yum install ruby ruby-devel rubygem-haml gem install haml rb-inotify
 {% endhighlight %}

 Then you can 'magically' :

 {% highlight bash %}
 sass-convert site.css site.scss
 {% endhighlight %}

 It can help to play around with the order of some of the original css rules, so that the hierarchical aggregation of rules gets more of a clue about what's going on.

-Note that above, we also installed _rb-inotify_, which allows _sass_ to monitor writes to _.scss_ source files and dynamically update the corresponding css (which is a time saver when iteratively developing CSS) :
+Note that above, we also installed `rb-inotify`, which allows `sass` to monitor writes to `.scss` source files and dynamically update the corresponding css (which is a time saver when iteratively developing CSS) :

 {% highlight bash %}
 sass --watch site.scss:site.css
 {% endhighlight %}